La Unión (band)

-La Unión (sometimes styled as La Uniøn) is a Spanish new wave band formed in 1982 by Rafa Sánchez, Mario Martínez, Luis Bolín, and Íñigo Zabala.
+La Unión (sometimes styled as La Uniøn) was a Spanish new wave band formed in 1982 by lead vocalist Rafa Sánchez, guitarist Mario Martínez, bassist Luis Bolín, and keyboardist Íñigo Zabala.
 They are best known for their 1984 hit "Lobo Hombre en París".

 The band officially dissolved in May 2020.
-This was announced by lead singer Rafa Sanchez, although, due to struggles, the band officially stopped live performances in 2015.
+This was announced by lead singer Rafa Sanchez, although the band officially stopped live performances in 2015.
 The band's dissolution was solidified by the death of co-founder Mario Martinez.